Data breach registers and policies

 Defining and identifying a data breach

-Providing examples or scenarios which are relevant to the operating context of the agency will also improve staff understanding and increase the likelihood that data breaches will be identified promptly.
-Scenarios are also likely to help raise awareness of high-risk activities and processes which could lead to a breach.
+Scenarios will help raise awareness of high-risk activities and processes that could lead to a breach and how data breaches impact the agency, its functions, and the individuals whose information it handles.
 For example, an agency that handles a large amount of health information could provide examples or scenarios touching on the actual ways that health information is collected, used, stored, and disclosed in practice, reflecting any known risk factors for that agency.
-This will further help agency staff identify how a breach might impact the agency, its functions, and the individuals whose information it handles.

-The agency’s strategy for containing, assessing, and mitigating eligible data breaches.
+Strategy for containing, assessing, and mitigating eligible data breaches

 A DBP should outline the steps an agency will take to respond to a data breach, including a suspected eligible data breach.